George3d6/striga/README.md

 Any contribution in the form of code or reviews is more than weclome, I mainly placed this here in the hopes of getting some code review.

 Currently the library is quite small so I think compilation time is not a problem and I can leave it as a header only, rather than annoying people with including and implementation.

+Currently the main.cpp file represents the test suite for the library and the striga.h represents the library itself